ddev/ddev/docs/content/users/quickstart.md

 * Zip Archive (.zip)
 * stdin

-If a Tarball Archive or Zip Archive is provided for the import, you will be provided an additional prompt, allowing you to specify a path within the archive to use for the import asset.
-The specified path should provide a Raw SQL Dump (.sql).
-In the following example, the database we want to import is named `data.sql` and resides at the top-level of the archive:
+If a Tarball Archive or Zip Archive is provided for the import, you’ll be prompted to specify a path within the archive to use for the import asset.
+The specified path should provide a raw SQL dump (`.sql`).
+In the following example, the database we want to import is named `data.sql` and resides at the top level of the archive:

 ```bash
 ddev import-db